 Special thanks to muggledad for recommending this little fic in his tale entitled The Last Casualties.
 You, sir, are a gentleman and a scholar.

-That being said, please take a moment and leave a review on your way out.
-Nothing gets the creative juices flowing like seeing that others have something to say about your work.
+Please take a moment and leave a review on your way out.
 Thank you to everyone who left a review, followed or favorited the story so far.
 You're all wonderful.
 And thanks for reading!